MicrosoftDocs/Devices-docs/surface/surface-arm-faq.md

-## Why should I consider ARM processors for new Surface devices in my corporate environment?
+## Why should I consider Arm processors for new Surface devices in my corporate environment?

 Arm-based Surface devices offer exceptional performance, efficiency, and compatibility with both native and emulated applications.
 The Surface Pro (11th Edition) and Surface Laptop (7th Edition)), powered by the Snapdragon X series processors, provide outstanding battery life and seamless integration with productivity tools like Microsoft 365.
 Our advanced emulation engine, Prism, ensures smooth operation of x86/x64 applications, making it easier to transition without compromising on performance.
 The expanded support for native Arm64 apps allows your organization to use cutting-edge technology while maintaining compatibility with existing software.